GoogleCloudPlatform/dotnet-docs-samples/appengine/flexible/Analytics/README.md

 # Google Analytics and Google App Engine Flexible Environment

-This sample application demonstrates how track events with Google Analytics when running in Google App Engine Flexible Environment.
+This sample application demonstrates how to track events with Google Analytics when running in Google App Engine Flexible Environment.

 ## Prerequisites